-POLICY 32.9.7: Single-Family Model Homes are prohibited within 300 feet of Arterial and Collector Roads.
+POLICY 32.9.7: New Single-Family Model Homes are prohibited within 300 feet of Arterial and Collector Roads.

 OBJECTIVE 32.10: SEWER AND WATER.
-Expedite the staged extension of water and sewer systems, connect lots previously served by on-site septic and wells, and discourage additional development which is reliant upon on-site well and septic systems.
+Expedite the staged extension of water and sewer systems, connect lots previously served by on-site septic and wells, and discourage additional development that is reliant upon on-site well and septic systems.

-POLICY 32.10.1: The availability of sewer and water to serve uses within Employment Centers, and the Commercial Overlay Zones is not a requirement for zoning approval.
-However, sewer and water must be available to the property in accordance with Standard 11.1 and ll.2 of this Plan before a development order will be issued.
+POLICY 32.10.1: The availability of sewer and water to serve uses within the Specialized Mixed-Use Nodes and the Commercial Overlay Zones is not a requirement for zoning approval.
+However, sewer and water must be available to the property in accordance with Standard 11.1 and II.2 of this Plan before a development order will be issued.